justicephysics/humanos2.0/riding-the-light.md

 # 🚀 Riding the Light — Imagination, Thinking, Knowledge, and the Warrior‑Engineer's Frontier

 *The most speculative hypothesis is not a weakness.
 It is the first stage of all genuine discovery.
-Einstein imagined riding a beam of light; that spark led to \(E = MC^2\).
+Einstein imagined riding a beam of light; that spark led to ( $$E = MC^2$$ ).
 The feudal education system crushes imagination; the Space State cultivates it.
 The Warrior‑Engineer trains in the three verticals — Imagination, Thinking, Knowledge — where the lab is the K/validation zone, and the spark is personal, internal, and limitless.
 The Virtual Nalanda is the permanent, open‑source lab.
 The cosmos is the frontier.*

 ---